SELECT

 WITH

-The WITH clause is used for subquery refactoring so that you can specify subqueries and then reference them as part of the main query.
+The WITH clause refactors subqueries so that you can define them once and reference them within the main query.
 This simplifies the hierarchy of the main query, enabling you to avoid using multiple nested sub-queries.

 In order to reference the data from the WITH clause, a name must be specified for it.
 This name is then treated as a temporary relation table during query execution.

-The primary query and the queries included in the WITH clause are all executed at the same time; WITH queries are evaluated only once every time the main query is executed, even if the clause is referred to by the main query more than once.
+The primary query and the queries included in the WITH clause are all run at the same time; WITH queries are evaluated only once every time the main query runs, even if the clause is referred to by the main query more than once.

 Materialized common table expressions